oscal-compass/compliance-trestle/docs/cli.md

 ## `trestle create`

-This command will create a bare-bones sample file for one of the top level OSCAL models.
-For example, `trestle create catalog -o nist800-53` will create a sample catalog file, `catalog.json` in the catalog subdirectory, `nist800-53` as shown below:
+This command will create a bare-bones sample file for one of the top level OSCAL models, and it can also create new elements within an existing file.
+For example, `trestle create -t catalog -o nist800-53` will create a sample catalog file, `catalog.json` in the catalog subdirectory, `nist800-53` as shown below:

 ```text
 .